noorkarimmehedi/suprobhat/CONTRIBUTING.md

-# Contributing to Morphic
+# Contributing to Arc Lab

-Thank you for your interest in contributing to Morphic!
+Thank you for your interest in contributing to Arc Lab!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct